MileHacker Logo

 Safety Measures

-• Have plenty of water on hand, especially on longer or strenuous hikes.
+• Take sufficient water with you, especially on longer or strenuous hikes.

 • Wear appropriate footwear for trails, avoiding open-toed shoes.

-• Remain on marked paths to protect local ecosystems and for your security.
+• Remain on marked paths to protect local ecosystems and for your safety.

 • Be aware of wildlife, including snakes, especially during warmer months.